rom-rb/rom-rb.org/source/guides/adapters/how-to-build-an-adapter.html.md

 ---
-chapter: How to Build a ROM Adapter
+chapter: Adapters
-title: Adapters
+title: How to build a simple adapter
 ---

 ROM makes very little assumptions about its adapters that's why it is simple to